 Other attraction in Segovia include the Late Gothic Cathedral built o the highest point of the old town between 1525 and 1593 in the Plaza Mayor with views over the city and surrounding Sierra de Guadarrama foothills.
 The cathedral contains an archive with hundreds of antique books including the first book printed in Spain the Sinodal de Aguilafuente.
 The surrounding square offers visitors many cafés and a maze of medieval streets.

 5 Tips to Make Traveling with Kids More Fun for Everyone

 You’re dedicated to sharing your love of travel with your children, but with every delayed flight and unplanned pitstop, you find yourself questioning that conviction.
 Because while traveling with kids can be incredibly rewarding, it can also be incredibly stressful.
 It’s not easy to plan a vacation the whole family will enjoy, let alone keep the peace when everyone’s jet-lagged and stressed out.

 That doesn’t mean it’s not worth it, however.
 There’s nothing quite like seeing your kids experience a new culture for the first time or watching them excitedly recount their adventures to friends.
 Instead of scrapping the whole family vacation idea the next time you’re stressed out and far from home, use these tips to make family travel easier on everyone.

 Involve kids in planning

 If kids feel like they’re just tagging along on Mom and Dad’s holiday, they’re less likely to be excited for the trip.
-Engage your kids in the planning process in age-appropriate ways.
-Preschoolers and elementary schoolers may help pack and pick out toys to take, while middle and high school-aged kids can research the destination and maybe even choose an activity or two of their own.
+Engage your kids in the holiday planning process in age-appropriate ways.
+Preschoolers and elementary schoolers may help pack for holiday and pick out toys to take, while middle and high school-aged kids can research the destination and maybe even choose an activity or two of their own.